coil-kt/coil/docs/recipes.md

 #### Transition

 There may be cases where you want to load an image into a `PoolableViewTarget` (e.g. `ImageViewTarget`) while extracting the image's colors in parallel.
-For these cases you can use a custom [`Transition`](transitions.md) to get access to the underlying bitmap:
+For these cases, you can use a custom [`Transition`](transitions.md) to get access to the underlying bitmap:

 ```kotlin
 class PaletteTransition(